pagkly/Zed/Investopedia3/What Is a Vacancy Rate.md

 What Is a Vacancy Rate?
 ## What Is a Vacancy Rate?

-The vacancy rate is the percentage of all available units in a [rental property](https://www.investopedia.com/articles/mortgages-real-estate/11/how-to-value-real-estate-rental.asp), such as a hotel or apartment complex, that are vacant or unoccupied at a particular time.
+The vacancy rate is the percentage of all available units in a [[rental property]](https://www.investopedia.com/articles/mortgages-real-estate/11/how-to-value-real-estate-rental.asp), such as a hotel or apartment complex, that are vacant or unoccupied at a particular time.

-A vacancy rate is the opposite of the [occupancy rate](https://www.investopedia.com/terms/o/occupancy-rate.asp), which is the percentage of units in a rental property that are occupied.
-High vacancy rates indicate that a property is not renting well while low vacancy rates can point to strong [rental sales](https://www.investopedia.com/articles/personal-finance/121415/how-prevent-tax-hit-when-selling-rental-property.asp).
+A vacancy rate is the opposite of the [[occupancy rate]](https://www.investopedia.com/terms/o/occupancy-rate.asp), which is the percentage of units in a rental property that are occupied.
+High vacancy rates indicate that a property is not renting well while low vacancy rates can point to strong [[rental sales]](https://www.investopedia.com/articles/personal-finance/121415/how-prevent-tax-hit-when-selling-rental-property.asp).

 In addition to being used for real estate analysis, vacancy rates can also be applied to the employment sector.

 ## Understanding Vacancy Rates

 Vacancy rates are a very important determinant for property owners because they tell them how their buildings are performing when compared to the area's vacancy rate.
-These rates are also [economic indicators](https://www.investopedia.com/terms/e/economic_indicator.asp) as they paint a portrait of the broad market conditions.
+These rates are also [[economic indicators]](https://www.investopedia.com/terms/e/economic_indicator.asp) as they paint a portrait of the broad market conditions.

 In real estate, the vacancy rate most often represents units that are vacant and ready to be rented, units that have been turned off upon the exit of a tenant, and units that are not currently rentable because they are in need of repairs or renovations.
 Low vacancy rates are considered positive because it generally means people want to live in a particular area or building, while higher rates mean the opposite.